 Medical facilities have a duty to maintain sanitary conditions and follow proper infection control protocols.
 When hospitals or medical professionals fail to follow these protocols, patients may develop healthcare-acquired infections that cause serious complications.
 These preventable infections can extend hospital stays, require additional treatment, and in severe cases lead to sepsis or death.
 Common hospital-acquired infections include surgical site infections, catheter-associated urinary tract infections, and ventilator-associated pneumonia.

-This is certainly not an exhaustive list of how medical errors arise.
-If you think that you or somebody you care about has suffered harm due to the negligent actions of a medical professional in Irvine, Orange County, or anywhere in California, reach out to the team at Callahan & Blaine as soon as possible for a free consultation.
+This is not an exhaustive list of how medical errors arise.
+If you believe that you or somebody you care about has suffered harm due to the negligent actions of a medical professional in Irvine, Orange County, or anywhere in California, reach out to the team at Callahan & Blaine, PC as soon as possible.
 Our malpractice lawyers can evaluate your case and help you understand your legal options.

 Who Can Be Sued for Medical Malpractice in California?